pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 # hncli Rust Architecture Overview

 This article is aimed at technical people, but I will do my best to make it so that you don't need to know Rust to follow along.
-Some precisions will be for those with Rust knowledge, but I will try to keep it high-level so I hope you won't get hung up on the trade-offs I had to make along the way since I won't get into most of them, at least in this article.
+Some precisions will be for those with Rust knowledge, but I will try to keep it mostly high-level so I hope you won't get hung up on every single trade-off I had to make along the way.
+I won't get into most of them, at least in this article.

 As you can see, this is quite a long post that will probably be split some time in the future.
 Don't hesitate to skip to the most juicy parts for you if I'm too boring!

-You can follow along on the actual source code if you wish so, and I will try my best to keep this article updated but the architecture described here will probably not change much.

 ## Table of contents